 You may be asked to come in for some pre-operative work such as blood work, chest X-rays or an EKG.
 In most cases, you will meet with an anesthesiologist beforehand to discuss your care.

-Depending on the type of liver surgery, a patient may stay at Mass General for three to ten days, and will require six to eight weeks of recovery time at home or in a rehabilitation center.
+Depending on the type of liver surgery, a patient may stay at Mass General for one to six days, and will require four to eight weeks of recovery time at home or in a rehabilitation center.
 During this period, very light activity is recommended.
 Your surgeon will discuss a recovery plan specific to your condition and surgery.

 Your surgeon will schedule a follow-up visit two weeks after your surgery to assess your progress, and discuss your treatment plan further.